-My favourite spot however is the huge medieval world map on the marble floor.
+My favorite spot, however, is the huge medieval world map on the marble floor.
 A great visual way to learn that literally HALF THE WORLD was once discovered by the Portuguese around the 1400s.
-Weird to think we once were the richest nation of the world, how things change!
+Weird to think we once were the richest nation in the world, how things change!

 Tips for Padrão dos Descobrimentos

 - ⏱ Hours: Open during peak season between 10:00 and 19:00h.

 - 💰 How much: The standard ticket to enter the monument is 6 EUR (2019 prices).